simonpannek/quic-interop-rust/README.md

 # QUIC project

+This project was written as part of the Advanced Computer Networking lecture at TUM.

 HTTP3 client and server written in Rust, using [rustls](https://github.com/rustls/rustls) for encryption, [quinn](https://github.com/quinn-rs/quinn) for the QUIC implementation, and [h3](https://github.com/hyperium/h3) for the HTTP/3 implementation.
 The code is to some part inspired from the h3 [client](https://github.com/hyperium/h3/blob/master/examples/client.rs) and [server](https://github.com/hyperium/h3/blob/master/examples/server.rs) examples.

 ## Why quinn?